-Mastic health benefit by Ray Sahelian, M.D.
-Pistacia lentiscus tree
+Mastic health benefit, pistacia lentiscus tree

 Mastic is a small tree cultivated on the Greek island of Chios but also available throughout the Middle East.
-A resin produced by the Mastic tree has been used for gastrointestinal conditions in Mediterranean countries.
+A resin produced by the tree has been used for gastrointestinal conditions in Mediterranean countries.

-Benefit of Mastic
+Benefit

 Mastic can reduce bacterial plaque in the mouth and mastic oil has

 antibacterial and anti-fungal properties.
-Other benefits of mastic include
+Other benefits include

 healing peptic ulcers, Helicobacter Pylori treatment, and possibly